Azure-Samples/Azure-Functions-on-ACA-OpenAI-Assistants-Sample/README.md

 3\.
 Execute the following command, if you don't have any pre-existing Azure services and want to start from a fresh deployment.

-Run azd up - This will provision Azure resources and deploy this sample to those resources After the application has been successfully deployed you will see a URL printed to the console.
-Click that URL to interact with the application in your browser.
+Run azd up - This will provision Azure resources and deploy this sample to those resources

 > NOTE: It may take a minute for the application to be fully deployed.
-> Make sure Static Web Apps  and Function Apps are deployed successfully else GoTo cd ./scripts/deploy.sh
+>  GoTo cd ./scripts/deploy.sh to deploy the Static Web Apps  and Function Apps

-## Manual deploy of Static Web apps and Function apps post infra creation
+## Deploy of Static Web apps and Function apps post infra creation

 4\.
 Deploy SWA front end code to the static webapps service instance created during azd up using swa cli
 ```sh